Giraffe1010/TextProcessing/VirtualEnvironment.md

 you can replace any name you want to "putANameHere"

--m is short for module
+'-m' is short for 'module'

-venv is the module name (short for 'virtual environment')
+'venv' is the module name (short for 'virtual environment')

 ![virtual](img/4-create_env.png)